DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 **Engineer Level**

 You have to lift two traces and solder 2 resistors and use 2 jumpers to the current sense pins.
 This board is immediately recognizable because it has a cylindrical beeper or buzzer on the board.
 There are several versions of these boards and one run has the wrong, tiny, SMD transistors soldered to the board.
-Make sure
+Make sure if you have the board with "more" spelled "moer", that the 2 transistors are labelled JIY and NOT J3Y.
+You will need a magnifier or a cell phone to take a picture and zoom in.
+If you have J3Y transistors, you can order replacements and remove the old ones and resolder new ones (a job for a skilled solderer) or connect to the debug pins instead and provide your own level shifting to the Rx pin ***More details on this fix soon***

 .. image:: ../../_static/images/motorboards/keyes_fundumoto.jpg
    :alt: Keyes/Fundumoto Motor Shield